HarryHagelberg404/code-trial-fnox/DESIGN.md

 In the beginning of the development I was building the application with CRUD functionality in mind but ended up settling for only "add box" and "list boxes".

 As I couldnt take use of ORM i couldnt take use of jpa..
 And ended up writing blocking code..
 Didnt have time to solve and wasnt sure of what i where allowed to take use of so ended up using the plain mysql driver

+If i would have more time i would have implemented HATEOAS support